acrucetta/mente/src/md/projects.md

 ### July 2023

 Projects
+- Continued working on Monkey-Go compiler from Writing a Compiler in Go
 - Created a [focus-cli](https://github.com/acrucetta/focus-cli) to block websites on etc/hosts; copying Freedom app
 - Updated [timer-cli](https://github.com/acrucetta/time-tracker) to support standardized tasks
 - Working on Go compiler from the book Writing a Compiler in Go

 Reading
 - Finished The 3 Body Problem
-- Started reading about Computer Networking and Nand To Tetris
+- Read a few chapters of Computer Networking and Nand To Tetris
+- Started reading SICP
 - Started listening to Bill Walsh's biography